tavenel/website/src/pages/website.md

 - This website targets primarily students from my teaching.
 It is also available for everyone else who has at least some basic computer science skills and wants to improve them.
 - This website can be reached on a desktop or mobile device.
 It aims to be as accessible as possible, and usable on almost all Web client devices, including old smartphones or old computers.
 - This website is optimized for a low-bandwith network.
 If not specified, each downloadable document is under 1M.
-PDF files are compressed and HTML and Markdown versions are shown first.
+- This website supports up to a 300% zoom level.
 - Tested with <https://wave.webaim.org>.
 - For more information, have a look to the [Accessibility][cours-rse] course.